Unobtainiumrock/kubernetes-agentic-swam-yc-hackathon/README.md

     class Kind,OpenRouter external
 ```

-### **🎯 Container-First Benefits**

-**✅ Complete Isolation:**
-- No host dependencies except Docker
-- Consistent environment across all machines
-- No "works on my machine" issues

-**✅ Development Efficiency:**
-- Hot reloading for both frontend and backend
-- All tools pre-installed and configured
-- Single command setup and teardown

-**✅ Production Similarity:**
-- Same containerized approach as production
-- Kubernetes tools exactly as deployed
-- Realistic networking and resource constraints

 ## 🏗️ Unified Backend Architecture

 The system has been consolidated into a single, unified backend structure for simplicity and maintainability: